Aak: Performance

 The music is now highly specialized, and it is played only at certain ceremonies, in particular the Seokjeon Daeje held each spring and autumn at the Munmyo shrine in the ground of Sungkyunkwan University in Seoul to honour Confucius.
 It may also be performed at special concerts.

-There are two instrumental ensembles – a "terrace" ensemble located on the porch of the main shrine, and a "courtyard" ensemble located near the main entrance in front of the main shrine building.
+There are two instrumental ensembles – a "terrace" or tȗngga ensemble located on the porch of the main shrine, and a "courtyard" or hôn'ga ensemble located near the main entrance in front of the main shrine building.
 The music performances or munmyo jeryeak may be accompanied by dances called munmyo ilmu.
 There are two forms of dances; one a "civil" dance, the other a "military" dance, performed by 64 dancers in an 8x8 formation.

+Sound

 The modern repertoire of aak consists of just two different surviving melodies.
 Both the two surviving pieces have 32 notes that last around 4 minutes when performed, and one of the two is performed in a number of transpositions.
+The two ensembles perform in alternating turns, playing in musical keys with pitches corresponding to the concept of yin and yang from Confucian philosophy, the tȗngga ensemble in 'yin' key and the hôn'ga ensemble in the 'yang key.
 The music is played very slowly.
 Each note is drawn out for around four seconds, with the wind instruments rising in pitch at the end of the note, giving it a distinctive character.
+This rise in pitch is believed to have been introduced in the 20th century, influenced by Chinese musical practice.

+Instruments

+Instruments utilised in aak music are classified by their primary materials through a system of Chinese origin, referred to as p'arum or the "eight sound" system.
+The eight types of instrument under the p'arum system: bamboo, wood, metal, silk, skin, stone, gourd, and clay.

+The instruments used in the performance of The Sacrifice to Confucius are limited to the types of instruments present in Emperor Huizong of Song's gift to Korea's King Yejong of Goryeo, many of which only remain in use for aak.
+The construction practice used in the instruments present in aak is based upon a measurement system of Chinese origin where the instrument's pitches correspond to the measurements of Emperor Huizong's finger.
+This practice introduced by the Dasheng Institute was abandoned in China but remained in practice in Korean court music.